ietf-rats-wg/eat/draft-ietf-rats-eat.md

 does not have full control over the environment and uniqueness has to be constructed from identifiers at hand.
 UEID takes the view that hardware, software and/or manufacturing process directly implement UEID in a simple and direct way.
+It takes the view that cryptographic quality random number generators are readily available as they are implemented in commonly used CPU hardware.

 # Changes from Previous Drafts